R3yz0n/r3yz0n/Readme.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning **NextJs, TailwindCSS, NodeJs, Prisma, TypeScript**
+- 🌱 I’m currently working with **NextJs, NodeJs, Sql, TypeScript and  interested in web3**

 <br/>